Efficiently solving the harmonic model predictive control formulation: ADMM solver for HMPC

 By defining $z$ and, in particular, $s$ in this way, we have that the update of $s^{k+1}$ requires two types of projections: the first is a projection onto $\cc{C}$, which is a simple projection onto a box, and the second is a projection onto $\cD_i$ for each $i \in \Z_1^{n_y}$, whose explicit solution is provided in Theorem \ref{theo:proj:D}.

 Finally, we must find a way of solving the equality constrained QP \eqref{eq:ADMM:step:z:QP}, corresponding to step \eqref{eq:ADMM:step:z} of the ADMM algorithm.
-There are two ways in which we can do this.
-The first option is to follow the approach from \cite[\S 3.1]{Stellato_OSQP}, in which its KKT conditions are expressed as the linear system

-where $\hat{v} \in \R^{n_{eq}}$ is an auxiliary variable which is of no use in the rest of the algorithm.
-The solution of this linear equation can be sparsely computed using matrix decompositions such as the QR \cite{Saraf_TAC_2019} or LDL$\T$ factorizations \cite[\S 2]{Garstka_JOTA_2021}, \cite[\S 3.1]{Stellato_OSQP}.
-The second option is to solve it using the explicit solution taken from \cite[\S 10.1.1]{Boyd_ConvexOptimization}, which after some simple algebraic manipulations leads to
+There are multiple ways to do this \cite{Benzi_2005}.
+A popular approach in sparse QP solvers is the one presented in \cite[\S 3.1]{Stellato_OSQP}, in which its KKT conditions are expressed as a linear system of equations whose solution can be sparsely computed using matrix decompositions such as the QR \cite{Saraf_TAC_2019} or LDL$\T$ factorizations \cite[\S 2]{Garstka_JOTA_2021}, \cite[\S 3.1]{Stellato_OSQP}.
+Other approaches make use of the Cholesky decomposition \cite{Krupa_TCST_20}, leading to very sparse and simple matrices thanks to the simple structure of $G$ in linear MPC.
+However, in the case of HMPC, we find that the straightforward explicit solution from \cite[\S 10.1.1]{Boyd_ConvexOptimization} provides the best computational results.
+After some simple algebraic manipulations, this approach leads to

 where $M_q$ and $M_b$ are the matrices given by